 Progression to phase C, which was to have permitted the reopening of facilities such as gyms and bars, took place on July 4th, aligned to Step 3 of the UK Government plan for adjusting social distancing measures.
 However, in a Government announcement given by the Prime Minister on June 23rd there were a number of exclusions from the original list of facilities, including gyms and indoor sporting activities.
 In response British Rowing issued version 4 of its Coronavirus advice on June 29th.

-Subject to a continuing reduction in infection numbers in the general population a move to phase D (mixed-household coxless doubles and pairs) can take place from August 1st, phase E (also including coxed and coxless fours and quads) from August 15th and phase F (including eights and octuples) from August 29th.
-Clubs are reminded that their plans should be easily reversible so that they are able to respond to any changes enforced at a national or local level.
+Subject to a continuing reduction in infection numbers in the general population a move to phase D (mixed-household coxless doubles and pairs) was allowed from August 1st, phase E (also including coxed and coxless fours and quads) from August 15th and phase F (including eights and octuples) from August 29th.
+Clubs were reminded that their plans should be easily reversible so that they are able to respond to any changes enforced at a national or local level.

 The British Rowing guidance also made provision for the number of rowers in a group to increase from 6 to 12 and allowed coaching in groups to take place.
-On July 29th Rowing & Coaching therefore issued updated guidance for members, which from August 3rd allows up to 12 individuals to book a slot together.
-By wearing face coverings when getting into and out of the boat mixed household doubles and pairs can return to the water from Monday, August 3rd.
+Rowing & Coaching therefore issued guidance for members on July 29th which was updated on August 29th, allowing up to 12 individuals to book a slot together.
+By wearing face coverings when getting into and out of the boat mixed household doubles and pairs were able to return to the water from Monday, August 3rd, and quads and fours from August 31st.
 More information about rowing in crew boats can be found in the guidance document.

 While disruption to the rowing calendar continues valiant efforts have been made to maintain interest among members.
 Several DARC members took part in the first Tees Virtual Regatta on May 16th and Tyne Virtual Regatta on June 20th, and British Rowing arranged a series of competitions and challenges leading up to the BR Virtual Championships on June 27th and 28th.